spiral/docs/orm/recursive-relations.md

 > You are able to use table FK constrains, however some DBMS (SQLServer) forbid CASCADE behaviour of recursive data.

 ## Create with nested models
-Once model is created you can created needed hierarchy as you would normally do with other relations:
+Nesed hierarchy works as any other relation:

 ```php
 $recursive = new Recursive();